nayan407/Plant-Home-Page/README.md

-# Live Project on Law Home Page
+# Live Project on Plant HomePage
     - My Third Project on HTML and CSS
     - Selectors using ID
     - Backgrounds